hermeslm/ng-table/README.md

 Code licensed under New BSD License.

+This is a fork of [ng-tables](http://ng-table.com/) project, I just added bower install dependencies and build.

 This directive enhances your HTML tables.
 It support sorting, filtering and pagination.
 Header row with titles and filters automatic generated.